LucasDelfino92/morrowindsharp/moddingmworder.md

 ## MODDING MORROWIND LOAD ORDER

 This is a complete list of all plugins present in the guide, installed as if you had followed the guide from beginning to end, respecting the order mentioned above.
-Remember that the plugins from **Remiros' Groundcover** should only be ticked when generating Distant Land in MGE XE.

 - Morrowind.esm
 - Tribunal.esm